Operations teams are the unsung superheroes of the software economy.

 Meanwhile, the operations team are expected to deploy and operate the developers’ code, running it securely, reliably and available to customers whenever they demand.
 It’s no surprise that the only time the CEO wants to hear from operations is when there’s a security breach or a service is crashing or slow.
 The wrong type of CEO visibility.

 There’s a natural tension between developers wanting to go faster and faster versus operations whose only means to stability and predictability is to slam on the developer brakes.
 Enter self-service cloud resources and developers bypass in-house IT for the path of least resistance, growing the rogue-IT estate.
-IT is leaving the datacenter and this is the opportunity for the operations team to evolve into more interesting and strategic roles.
+IT is leaving the datacenter; cloud-native is this is the opportunity for the operations team to reclaim it as they evolve into more interesting and strategic roles.

 High performing operations teams have innovated in waves to match step with the growing role of software in business, Colin Humphreys, Pivotal’s Cloud CTO thinks it’s time to bring on the cloud-native wave.
 Based on his 20 years experience of operations, he's seen a common progression to cloud-native maturity: